oliver-ricken/twitter_coronavirus/README.md

 **Alternative Reduce**

 Recall that the main goal of this project is to monitor for the spread of the coronavirus on social media.
 While the above plots are interesting, they haven't helped us achieve this goal.
-Really, what we want is a way to visualize the speed at which the pandemic emerged, and immediately changed the world.
+Really, what we want is a way to visualize the speed at which the pandemic emerged, and global perceptions of the pandemic over the course of the year.
 We can do this by searching for tweets with given hashtags across time, and keeping track of the number of hashtag matches every day in 2020.

 The `alternative_reduce.py` file takes as input a list of hashtags, and outputs a line plot where: